anishaislam8/Movie-App-React/README.md

 - Appwrite

 ## Deployment
-The app is deployed on Vercel and can be accessed [https://movie-app-react-peach.vercel.app/](https://movie-app-react-peach.vercel.app/).
+The app is deployed on Vercel and can be accessed at [https://movie-app-react-peach.vercel.app/](https://movie-app-react-peach.vercel.app/).

 ## Resources Used
 [https://youtu.be/dCLhUialKPQ?si=PHzgeWDuoG78AYfq/](https://youtu.be/dCLhUialKPQ?si=PHzgeWDuoG78AYfq/)